 Note that the standard requires an opportunity for you to ask interactive questions and receive answers from the person conducting the training session.
 OSHA was asked if having a trainer available to answer any questions via email was considered to be in compliance with this requirement.
 In an interpretation letter OSHA states that "it is critical that trainees have an opportunity to ask and receive answers to questions where material is unfamiliar to them.
 Frequently, a trainee may be unable to go further with the training or to understand related training content until a response is received."
 Therefore, it is OSHA's policy that using an email system to answer questions is NOT considered direct access to a qualified trainer.
 If the qualified trainer is available through an interactive on-line exchange or via phone communication whenever a question arises, this is considered acceptable.

-This training course complies with the requirement by having an online chat (AOL screen name: eduwhere) available at 1 pm - 5 pm every Tuesday (Eastern Time), 9 am - 11 am every Wednesday, and by scheduled appointment, with a toll free number to call if you have questions (866-523-9108).
+This training course complies with the instructor requirement by having an instructor available via online chat and toll free number to call if you have questions.

 Persons engaging in tattooing, piercing and permament cosmetics activities who are exposed to blood and other potentially infectious materials (OPIM) while performing their routine work functions need to receive bloodborne pathogens training.
 This includes: